Thanthonni: Plot

 His brothers try to kill him by sending out a rogue, who is defeated, and the truth is brought out.
-They did it for property.
+They did it for the property.
 He tells them to take whatever they want, and that he does not need a penny, except for his mother and Helen.

 The day arrives when the property is divided, and a stranger buys some of their property.
 The person is a proxy and the real owner then comes out.
 He introduces himself as David, and everyone is shocked.
 He tells them he did not come for their money or wealth, the only one with the right to it is Kochukunju.
 He reveals that Kochukunju is the real owner who bought all the property and is not the loser that they think he is.
 He had acted in front of them for this long, but became a successful businessman.
 He also says that Katrina's brothers sent out a man to kill him.
 Her brothers ask for forgiveness.

 He comes to their room where his photo is displayed with a lit candle.
 Kochukunju is happy as his father is back now and, with his mother's permission, blows out the candle that was kept burning in remembrance of David.
-His mother gives him a light slap for hiding the truth for so long and the family—Kochukunju, his parents and Helen is united.
+His mother gives him a light slap for hiding the truth for so long and the family of Kochukunju, his parents and Helen is united.